Departments of the Central Committee of the Socialist Unity Party of Germany: Science

 The Science Department (Abteilung Wissenschaften) formulated the SED's policy on science and higher education policy and controlled their implementation through the party organizations at universities and scientific institutions.
 It oversaw the Ministry for Higher and Technical Education, the Academy of Sciences of the GDR and the Academy for Social Sciences at the Central Committee of the SED.
 By the 1980s, it had about 27 political employees.

-From 1946 to 1949, the implementation of the SED's science policy was the responsibility of the Advertising and Training Department and the Culture and Education Department, and from 1950 onward of the Culture Department.
-In December 1952, the Secretariat confirmed the structural plan for a Science and University Department, which was merged with the Party Propaganda Department in 1954 to form the Science and Propaganda Department.
-In 1957, these areas were separated again.
+From 1946 to 1949, responsibility for the SED's science policy was split between the Recruitment and Training Department (which later became the Propaganda Department) and the Culture and Education Department.
+The latter ended up solely responsible for science policy from 1950 onward despite being renamed to Culture Department.
+In December 1952, the Central Committee Secretariat confirmed the structural plan for an independent Science and University Department.
+After being merged with the Party Propaganda Department from 1954 to 1957 as the Science and Propaganda Department, the department was reinstated, now simply named Science Department.